rails/rails/guides/source/active_model_basics.md

 #### to_partial_path

 The `to_partial_path` method returns a `string` representing the path associated with the object.
-ActionPack uses this to find a suitable partial to represent the object.
+Action Pack uses this to find a suitable partial to represent the object.

 ```irb